 The Diocese of Limerick provides a vetting service for primary schools that operate under the patronage of the Bishop of Limerick.
-This service is specifically for the vetting of non- teaching staff employed by the Board of Management of schools or engaged as volunteers by the Board or Management.
-Examples of such staff are:

-Special Needs Assistants, Secretaries, Cleaners, Caretakers, School Volunteers.
+This service is specifically for the vetting of non- teaching staff employed by a Board of Management and other individuals engaged by a Board of Management that are subject to the provisions of the National Vetting Bureau (Children and Vulnerable Persons) Act 2012.
+Examples of such staff/individuals are: Special Needs Assistants, Secretaries, Cleaners, Caretakers, School Volunteers.

 Chairpersons of the Board of Management must also to be vetted by the Diocesan Vetting Service.